bytecodealliance/cargo-component/README.md

 "rust-analyzer.server.extraEnv": { "CARGO": "cargo-component" }
 ```

-For Visual Studio Code, this can be done in a `.vscode/settings.json` file.
+By default, `cargo component new` will configure Visual Studio Code to use `cargo component` by
+creating a `.vscode/settings.json` file for you.
+To prevent this, pass `--editor none` to
+`cargo component new`.

 Please check the documentation for rust-analyzer regarding how to set settings for other IDEs.